-The subject property is zoned C-2A by the City of Inglewood.
+The subject property is zoned C-2A & P-1 by the City of Inglewood.
+The city will be rezoning the P-1 area to C-2A to conform with the general plan, and in this report the subject property is valued with the entire site being zoned C-2A.
 According to Section 12-24.10 of the Inglewood Municipal Code, the C-2A zone is "intended to provide additional commercial uses that are appropriate for and/or dependent upon close proximity to the Los Angeles International Airport."
 The subject property and surrounding properties appear in the following image, which is an excerpt of the Inglewood zoning map.
-The subject property is indicated with a green star.
-A summary of the subject's zoning is provided in the table following the map.
+The subject property is indicated with a green star (note that the gray shaded area within the subject is the P-1 zone that will become C-2A).
+A summary of the subject's zoning (only the C-2A zone, since the P-1 zone will be changed to C-2A) is provided in the table following the map.